opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ### Copilot Deployment
 Copilot is a tool for deploying containerized applications on AWS ECS.
 Official documentation can be found [here](https://aws.github.io/copilot-cli/docs/overview/).

+**Notice**: These tools are free to use, but the user is responsible for the cost of underlying infrastructure required to operate the solution.
+We welcome feedback and contributions to optimize costs.

 ### Initial Setup

 #### Install Prerequisites